Companies that use RecruiterFlow

 All recruitment and staffing CRM RecruiterFlow

-RecruiterFlow We detected 274 customers using RecruiterFlow and 5 companies that churned or ended their trial.
-The most common industry is Staffing and Recruiting (86%) and the most common company size is 2-10 employees (56%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+RecruiterFlow We detected 364 companies using RecruiterFlow and 6 companies that churned.
+The most common industry is Staffing and Recruiting (85%) and the most common company size is 2-10 employees (57%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login